USA International Harp Competition

 The USA International Harp Competition (USAIHC) was founded in 1989 by harpist and pedagogue Susann McDonald.
 It is the only international harp competition held in the United States, and it is one of only seven music competitions in the United States to belong to the World Federation of International Music Competitions.

 The Competition is held every three years at the Jacobs School of Music on the campus of Indiana University and is open to harpists of all nationalities ages 18 to 32.
-Since its inception, over 300 harpists from 19 countries have competed for this coveted title.
-In addition to helping launch careers, the Competition offers impressive prizes including a commemorative, Concert Grand Gold Harp designed and built specifically for the USA IHC by Lyon & Healy Harps.
+Since its inception, over 400 harpists from 19 countries have competed for this coveted title.
+Prizes including a commemorative, Concert Grand Gold Harp designed and built specifically for the USAIHC by Lyon & Healy Harps are awarded at the competition.
 Cash prizes are also awarded through eighth place.